Darumin/jansite/README.md

-#jansite
+# jan site

-it doesn't get simpler than jansite
+it doesn't get simpler than jan site